xavierina12/Data-Analytics/README.md

 ### Analysis Projects
 >1. **Sample Superstore Statistical Analysis: (Microsoft Excel)**  Tools: Microsoft Excel 2019
 >> * Analyzed the sales, profit, loss using the data analysis tool of Excel.
->> * Performed Descriptive statiscal analysis, F-test, T-test, Annova and
+>> * Performed descriptive statistical analysis, F-test, T-test and Annova
->> * Created reports through tables, charts
+>> * Created reports through tables, charts, graphs
 >> * Observed covariance, correlation in the dataset.
 >2. **E-Commerce Shipping Data Analysis in Python:** Tools: Python 3.10.2, Jupyter Notebook
 >> * The main objective of this project is to analyze the Shipping data of an E-commerce company.
->> * Performed Exploratory Data Analysis on the E-commerce Shipping Dataset using pandas,matplotlib,seaborn.
+>> * Performed Exploratory Data Analysis on the E-commerce Shipping Dataset using pandas, matplotlib, seaborn.
 >> * Data was extracted, cleansed, transformed and merged to get information.
 >> * Data was analyzed through Descriptive statistics functions and visualized through graphs.